RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #4

+After my apple I felt the need to do lunges for the first time.
+So I'm doing 5 min segments for now.
+This was not as easy as I thought, but the idea is that I've had a lot of work on my calves, and now I need to focus on removing the fat from my thighs.
+That is actually where the weight on my shows up first so I'm going to try to make it lean like my calves are now.
+It is the last part of my leg that needs a lot of work outside of my feet themselves.
+For my feet, I've been trying sessions of keeping my heels lightly touching the ground, which puts the muscular strain on the ball of my feet which should help in certain standing scenarios, those I'm not officially tracking, just doing when I get the chance.

 ## #3

 Cool down was with an apple, walking around the island.
 It's been a while since